norton120/pirate_baby/content/posts/An_indian_summer_for_old_programmers.md

 I feel I'll tell a very similar story of Software/Data/DevOps (et al) Engineering in the not-to-distant future.
 A slow-burning period of unsustainable gluttony followed immediately by a devastating correction.
 Then a moment of opportunity, mistaken by most to be a return of "the good times", and finally, a long plunge into sensible reality.
 This is a common narrative right now, and I'll only touch on the first two parts (the past decadence and the inevitable correction) enough to set the stage.
 What I think matters today, and the heart of this writing, is a dissection of that critical window of opportunity.

 #### It was the best of times
 We all know the stories.
 (M/F)AANG employees outraged that their favorite cereal is no longer stocked at the closest snack station during company all-hands.
 CompSci grads dumbfounded that their first job would expect a five-day work week.
-But there is the more mundane, but no less tell-tale, evidence; rec
+But there is the more mundane, but no less tell-tale, evidence; recruiters hounding you day and night with six-figure job offers,

 of a decade of  bourgeoisie
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE5NjEyNzgzMzIsLTM0ODU0MzkxNiwyMj
+eyJoaXN0b3J5IjpbLTQ2NDIwNzYzMywtMzQ4NTQzOTE2LDIyMD
-A2MDI4NCwtOTcxMDY5MjYwLDIwMzk2MDQ3MzcsNzM1MzE5MzU0
+YwMjg0LC05NzEwNjkyNjAsMjAzOTYwNDczNyw3MzUzMTkzNTQs
-LDEyNjEyMjQyOCw5NzMxNTMxNzksLTE4MjYzMDkxMzMsLTExOT
+MTI2MTIyNDI4LDk3MzE1MzE3OSwtMTgyNjMwOTEzMywtMTE5ND
-Q0NjQ3MzUsMTkxMDA5NDUyNCwtMTAyNDkwNzIwNywtMjAwNjky
+Q2NDczNSwxOTEwMDk0NTI0LC0xMDI0OTA3MjA3LC0yMDA2OTIw
-MDU5OCwxNjAzNTE5MjUyLDI2NDUwNDQzNywtNDcwMjgxMjcxLC
+NTk4LDE2MDM1MTkyNTIsMjY0NTA0NDM3LC00NzAyODEyNzEsLT
-0yMDg4NzQ2NjEyXX0=
+IwODg3NDY2MTJdfQ==
 -->